 For the state of the art of global chemical and biological measurements, there is the Consultative Committee for Amount of Substance: Metrology in Chemistry and Biology (CCQM; from the French Comité Consultatif pour la Quantité de Matière).
-With the scheduled to go into effect on May 20, and the CCQM celebrating its 25th anniversary, there’s no better time to tell you about how our committee serves the world through measurement.
+With the redefinition of the SI scheduled to go into effect on May 20, and the CCQM celebrating its 25th anniversary, there’s no better time to tell you about how our committee serves the world through measurement.

 Here’s the official party line, as excerpted from the 2017 CCQM Strategy Document: